MicrosoftDocs/azure-docs/articles/azure-sql/migration-guides/managed-instance/sql-server-to-sql-managed-instance-assessment-rules.md

 **Title: Tables and Columns named NEXT will lead to an error In Azure SQL Managed Instance.**

 **Description**
+Category: Issue
 Tables or columns named NEXT were detected.
 Sequences, introduced in Microsoft SQL Server, use the ANSI standard NEXT VALUE FOR function.
 If a table or a column is named NEXT and the column is aliased as VALUE, and if the ANSI standard AS is omitted, the resulting statement can cause an error.
-Category: Issue

 **Recommendation**
 Rewrite statements to include the ANSI standard AS keyword when aliasing a table or column.
 For example, when a column is named NEXT and that column is aliased as VALUE, the query SELECT NEXT VALUE FROM TABLE will cause an error and should be rewritten as SELECT NEXT AS VALUE FROM TABLE.
 Similarly, when a table is named NEXT and that table is aliased as VALUE, the query SELECT Col1 FROM NEXT VALUE will cause an error and should be rewritten as SELECT Col1 FROM NEXT AS VALUE.

-## Non ANSI style left outer join<a id="NonANSILeftOuterJoinSyntax"></a>
+## Non-ANSI style left outer join<a id="NonANSILeftOuterJoinSyntax"></a>

-**Title: Non ANSI style left outer join is discontinued and has been removed.**
+**Title: Non-ANSI style left outer join is discontinued and has been removed.**

 **Description**
-Non ANSI style left outer join is discontinued and has been removed in Azure SQL Managed Instance.
 Category: Issue
+Non-ANSI style left outer join is discontinued and has been removed in Azure SQL Managed Instance.

 **Recommendation**
 Use ANSI join syntax.

 More information: [Discontinued Database Engine Functionality in SQL Server](/previous-versions/sql/2014/database-engine/discontinued-database-engine-functionality-in-sql-server-2016#Denali)

-## Non ANSI style right outer join<a id="NonANSIRightOuterJoinSyntax"></a>
+## Non-ANSI style right outer join<a id="NonANSIRightOuterJoinSyntax"></a>

-**Title: Non ANSI style right outer join is discontinued and has been removed.**
+**Title: Non-ANSI style right outer join is discontinued and has been removed.**

 **Description**
-Non ANSI style right outer join is discontinued and has been removed in Azure SQL Managed Instance.
 Category: Issue
+Non-ANSI style right outer join is discontinued and has been removed in Azure SQL Managed Instance.

 More information: [Discontinued Database Engine Functionality in SQL Server](/previous-versions/sql/2014/database-engine/discontinued-database-engine-functionality-in-sql-server-2016#Denali)